lime-os/package-manager/README.md

 ###

-The Lime Package Manager is a lightweight and intuitive package manager designed to give you access to the repositories of countless other package managers all in one place.
-Its goal is to provide a clean and clear overview of available packages, ranked from most reputable to least reputable, making it easy to discover and install software from a variety of sources.
+This lightweight and intuitive package manager is designed to provide access to the repositories of numerous other package managers, all in one place.
+Its goal is to offer a clean and clear overview of available packages, ranked from most reputable to least reputable, simplifying the process of discovering and installing software from various sources.

 > **NOTE:** This project is still in development and is not ready for use.